mbcarbonetto/qiime2-session/Hands-on.md

 This visualization allows to explore descriptive statistics of the sample sizes (i.e. min, max, median, mean, histogram) and samples quality based on Quality Score per base.

 For our data set, the **Overvirew** information is not very informative since we know beforehand that all samples have the same size (10,000 reads).
-However, take a look at que **Interactive Quality Plot**: what is the read size when quality falls below Q20?
+However, take a look at que **Interactive Quality Plot**:

+:question: what is the read size when quality falls below Q20?

 ### 2.Quality filtering, denoising and feature picking using DADA2